 However, WHO then clarified that it is currently looking only to regulate them, not shut them down.
 So FoA is keeping up the pressure on leaders to fully address the issue and has written to WHO again.

-FoA has also written to the U.S. Office of Public Liaison in response to U.S. Secretary of State Mike Pompeo’s statement calling on China to permanently close its illegal wet markets.
+FoA has also written to the Congressional lawmakers and the Office of Public Liaison in response to U.S. Secretary of State Mike Pompeo’s statement calling on China to permanently close its illegal wet markets.
 In its April 24 letter, FoA urged Pompeo to call for closure of all worldwide wet markets, not just illegal markets, including U.S. markets.

 “U.S. authorities continue to seize contraband bushmeat from time to time.
 So do European authorities and other border agencies around the world.
 True, there are major wild animal wet markets in China.
 But there are also very large wild animal wet markets at Chatuchak in Bangkok, at Tomohon in North Sulawesi, at Uluwo in Lagos, and in virtually all large cities of Asia and Africa.
 Any of these is a potential site for transmission of zoonotic infection from wild animals to humans,” Feral and FoA Wildlife Law Program Legal Director Michael Harris wrote in the letter.